pnp/blog/content/post/how-to-beautify-your-power-apps.md

 Group these controls; it's easier to work with them then.

--   Now create a textlabel (or a button, or an image\... something that our user will click on to see the pop up).
+-   Now create a textlabel (or a button, or an image\... something that our user will select  to see the pop up).

 -   Set the .onSelect property of this label to `UpdateContext({isShowPopUp:true})`